Minnesota has arguably the best ice fishing in the country. After all, it is the land of 10,000 lakes, and the state is freezing in the winter.

 Pike, perch, walleye, and lake trout await the intrepid angler.
 The call of the hard deck is strong, and you know you need to be out there!
 The problem is there are so many lakes to choose from when planning your trip that it can be overwhelming.

-Several lakes stand above the others for their accessibility, amenities, and epic fishing.
+The following lakes stand above the others for their accessibility, amenities, and epic fishing.
 Read on for a list of the top lakes and what gear you’ll need to hit the ice this winter.

 Popular Ice Fishing Lakes in Minnesota